ruslanbekniyazov/ruslanbekniyazov/README.md

 If I have not had the pleasure to introduce myself to you, then this is the perfect opportunity to do the intro.
 My name is Ruslan Bekniyazov, I live in Seattle, WA, and I am a Software Engineer at the Microsoft, and a Computer Science UW Seattle graduate.
 I was born in Ashgabat, Turkmenistan (pls lookup "The City of White Marble" 😀).
 I develop anything that fascinates: games, VR projects, apps, websites.

-## Check out: My Personal Website (ruslanbekniyazov.com)
+#### Check out: My Personal Website (ruslanbekniyazov.com)
-* Used HTML, CSS, JavaScript, Bootstrap, JQuery + Figma for ideation
 * Contains a big portion of my portfolio and my experiences
 * Has a carefully curated style and structure
+* Tools used: HTML, CSS, JavaScript, Bootstrap, JQuery + Figma for ideation